Meet our English team

 Our library is organised on the Accelerated Reader programme.
 All pupils have a reading level coloured band and are free to choose books at their level.
 For more information on how pupils are tested for reading and comprehension and our Accelerated Reader programme visit our Reading page.

-Our Primary pupils access our main Accelerated Reader library, Reading Cafe and dedicated calm Reading areas in their own departments within Pathfinders and Adventurers.
+Our Primary pupils access our main Accelerated Reader library, Reading Cafe and dedicated calm Reading areas in their own departments within Pathfinders, Adventurers & Navigators.

 Speaking, Grammar and Handwriting

-The development of spoken language is greatly valued at West Kirby School and College and is a key part of all lessons.
+The development of spoken language is greatly valued at West Kirby School and is a key part of all lessons.
 Children are encouraged to explain and discuss their ideas in all areas of the curriculum.
 A wide and varied vocabulary is seen as invaluable for all children.
-Key vocabulary is selected and taught by the teacher and focus words are displayed in the classroom on the vocabulary working wall.
+Key vocabulary for all subjects is selected and are a key part of everyday learning; woven into lessons and focus words are displayed in the classroom.
+The use of key vocabulary is knitted together with oracy skills.

 Children are encouraged to explore new words by asking questions, using a dictionary and exploring synonyms and antonyms.
 All pupils receive constructive feedback of their spoken language and listening on a daily basis in order to improve their knowledge and skills and to help secure foundations for effective spoken language.
 Poetry Each class studies at least one poetry unit each year.

-Poetry is also explored in storytime as poetry books are built into each year groups bank of books in our school reading spine.
-Pupils are encouraged to enter poetry competitions and recently a number of poems written by our pupils were published by Young Writers in the Peculiar Pets book 2021.
-We have poet Levi Tafari coming into school in November 2021.
-Homework tasks include learning short poems or listening to them at home and talking about them with an adult.
+Poetry is explored through our Literacy Counts units & story time; poetry books are also built into each year group's bank of books in our school reading spine.
+Pupils are encouraged to enter poetry competitions each year and many have had their work published.
+We invite a range of inspirational authors & poets to come into school.
+Additionally, poetry is included as part of homework - learning short poems, listening to them at home and talking about them with an adult.

 Most lessons contain a grammar element that relates to the learning within the lesson.
 Sometimes lessons focus solely on one area of grammar such as relative clauses or use of Working Walls Classrooms display an English working wall showing the process of writing.
 This often includes modelled examples of text types, features of the genre of writing, grammatical features of writing, interesting vocabulary choices etc. Cross curricular Staff have expectations for quality written work across all subjects.
 Pupils are encouraged to apply their phonic knowledge to read and segment words, use grammar and recall spelling rules when completing any written work.

 Staff encourage careful, neat presentation and will teach how to achieve this.
 Teachers monitor the presentation across all pupil books, in each subject across the curriculum.
-Handwriting is taught at WKS, using the RWI Phonics Handwriting scheme.
+Handwriting is taught initially using the RWI Phonics Handwriting scheme and pupils progress to cursive handwriting using the Nelson scheme.
 Pupils begin to join letters once they can write all 26 lower case letters accurately.
 Handwriting is taught on a 1:1 basis at least three times each week.

 How are English and Reading are embedded into the school and curriculum?